-An award-winning audiobook narrator with multiple AudioFile Earphones Awards under her belt, Candice received an Audie nomination for Best Young Adult audiobook in 2019.
+An Audie award-winning audiobook narrator with multiple AudioFile Earphones Awards under her belt, Candice received an Audie nomination for Best Young Adult audiobook in 2019 and won the Audie Award for Best Short Stories/Collection Audiobook in 2023.

 RP British Dialect